 You may have heard people refer to Venice at The Floating City.
 Well, during the autumn months, Venice becomes more of a sinking city.
 Flooding in Venice is now worse than it’s ever been.
 In this guide, discover the reasons for Venice flooding and how the city copes with this weather trend.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Traveling to Venice during the sunnier months?
 We got you covered.
 Discover Venice’s top attractions like Doge’s Palace and St. Mark’s Basilica on our best Venice tours.
 Don’t forget to take a serene gondola ride on the canals.

 Why does Venice flood?